fiberplane/fpx/xtask/README.md

 ## `cargo xtask generate-schemas`

 This commands takes the definitions from our Rust models and generate TS schemas from them.
-This command can be executed without requiring any arguments.
+This command can be executed without requiring any arguments, but should be run within the root of this repository.

 ```
 cargo xtask generate-schemas